Judas Priest: Downing's retirement and Epitaph World Tour (2010–2011)

 Judas Priest announced on 7 December 2010, that their Epitaph World Tour would be the band's farewell tour and would run up until 2012.
 In a January 2011 interview, Halford said about the band's impending retirement: "I think it's time, you know.
 We're not the first band to say farewell, it's just the way everyone comes to at some point and we're gonna say a few more things early next year, so I think the main thing that we just want to ask everybody to consider is don't be sad about this, start celebrating and rejoicing over all the great things we've done in Judas Priest."

-On 27 January 2011, it was announced that Judas Priest was in the process of writing new material; the band also clarified their plans for the future, saying, "this is by no means the end of the band.
+On 27 January 2011, it was announced that Judas Priest were in the process of writing new material; the band also clarified their plans for the future, saying, "this is by no means the end of the band.
 In fact, we are presently writing new material, but we do intend this to be the last major world tour."
 Speaking at a press conference in Los Angeles on 26 May of the new material Glenn Tipton said: "It's quite a mixed bag.
 Really, there's more sentiment on this album.
 In a way, I suppose, it's also our farewell album, although it might not be our last one.
 There are some anthems on there, which pay tribute to our fans".

 On 20 April 2011, it was announced that K. K. Downing had retired from the band and would not complete the Epitaph World Tour.
 Downing cited differences with the band and the management, and a breakdown in their relationship.
 Richie Faulkner, guitarist for Lauren Harris' band, was announced as his replacement for the Epitaph World Tour.
-Downing's retirement left bassist Ian Hill as the only remaining founder member of the band.
+Downing's retirement left bassist Ian Hill as the longest-serving member of the band.

 On 25 May 2011, Judas Priest played during the finale of American Idol season 10 with James Durbin, making it their first live performance without K.K.
 Downing.
 The band played a mixture of two songs: "Living After Midnight" and "Breaking the Law".

 On 7 June 2011, the band announced that it planned to release the box set Single Cuts, a collection of singles, the following August.